Direct bank: History

 One of the world's first direct banks was First Direct, which launched telephone banking in the United Kingdom on 1 October 1989.
 A subsidiary of the then Midland Bank, it pioneered the concepts of no branches and 24-hour service through a call center.
 The commercialization of the Internet in the early 1990s was the biggest driver in the creation of fully direct banking models.

 In the 1990s, internet-only banks or "virtual banks" appeared.
 These banks did not have a traditional banking infrastructure, such as a branch network, a cost-saving feature that allowed many of them to offer savings accounts with higher interest rates and loans with lower interest rates than most traditional banks.
 However, there was initial consumer hesitation in conducting monetary transactions over the Internet, especially with an entity that they could not deal with face-to-face.

 One of the first direct banks in the United States was the Security First Network Bank (SFNB), launched in October 1995, and was the first direct bank to be insured by the Federal Deposit Insurance Corporation.
-SFNB did not make much profit in its initial years, it demonstrated that the concept of direct banking could work.
+While SFNB did not make much profit in its initial years, it demonstrated that the concept of direct banking could work.

 Some direct banks focused only on online savings accounts, providing higher interest rates than traditional banks for customers who were happy to only have access to their account on the internet.
 One of the first and most successful adopters of this was ING Direct that launched Tangerine Bank in Canada in 1997, expanding this to the United Kingdom, Australia, and the United States before its owner sold them around 2010.

 Asia's first direct bank was finatiQ, a division of the Oversea-Chinese Banking Corporation (OCBC) of Singapore, launched in April 2000.
 It was shut down in 2011 and its operations merged into the mainstream banking structure with its parent OCBC saying that "Internet Banking has since become a core part of OCBC Bank's multi-channel strategy – which also encompasses branches, ATMs and Mobile Banking".

 The direct bank model was used by many of the challenger banks created in the UK during 2015–2018.